Skip navigation

 Entry requirements

-You should hold the equivalent of a minimum 2:2 undergraduate degree in Psychology.
-Consideration will be given to applicants who hold the equivalent of a minimum of 2:2 undergraduate degrees in Science or Social Sciences, where a minimum of 50% of undergraduate study is in Psychology with evidence of studying curriculum including research methods.
-Such non-standard applications will be subject to approval by the Course Director.
+An undergraduate degree 2:2 or above (or international equivalent) in psychology.
+Undergraduate degrees in science or social science may be accepted where at least 50% of your studies is in psychology and you can evidence curriculum study including research methods.
 We recognise a breadth of qualifications; speak to one of our advisers today to find out how we can help you.

 Fees and funding